Loading...

 Group Homes for Troubled Girls

 The term "group home" has meant many things over the last several decades.
 First, group homes were assistive living programs for the mentally or physically disabled.
 Later, group homes were used to describe foster care facilities.
-However, while the aforementioned usage of group homes is still in use, within the last twenty years, group homes have more popularly become a trending style of treatment for troubled youth.
+However, while the aforementioned usage of the group homes is still in use, within the last twenty years, group homes have more popularly become a trending style of treatment for troubled youth.

-Those who believe in the viability of group homes, do so because of the environmental aspect of these programs.
+Those who believe in the viability of group homes, do so, because of the environmental aspect of these programs.
 As its title suggests, group homes operate and function more like a residence than a residential treatment program.

 This home-like setting allows the staff of group homes to operate and function as a family.
-This intimate form of mentorship and counseling works on a few different but simultaneous levels.
+This intimate form of mentorship and counseling works on a few different, but simultaneous levels.

-Thanks to their preparatory aspects, Group homes are often used in conjunction with more traditional-styled residential treatment centers as a subsequent treatment where teens (who have already spent 9 months to a year at a regular program) live there for a few months before returning home.
-However, there are plenty of group homes that operate on their own.
+Thanks to their preparatory aspects, Group homes are often used in conjunction with more traditional-styled residential treatment centers as a subsequent treatment where teens (who have already spent 9 months to a year at a regular program) live in there for a few months before returning home.
+However, there are plenty of group homes that simply operate on their own.

 The Cons of Group Homes